 But apart from this, I have made some tweaks in other areas of my life too.

-Unsubscribe to Most of My Email Newsletters
+1. Unsubscribe Your Email Newsletters

 Recently, I was reading a book called Busy: How to thrive in a world of too much by Tony Crabbe.
 And I learned that people are busy due to a failure to make choices.